 Phew!
 There's a lot to cover there.
-That's why you have to spend forty hours in class: not only do you have to go over all of that material, but you also have to get prepared for the test.
+That's why you have to spend 40 hours in class: not only do you have to go over all of that material, but you also have to get prepared for the test.
 That means practice problems and review.
 Most schools skip over the test prep, so make sure that the class you choose doesn't.
 You're not taking the Massachusetts real estate class for your health; you're taking it to pass the exam and get your real estate license.

-(Shameless plug: I might be a little biased, but I think that we have the best Massachusetts real estate test prep in the industry.
-We get our students' statistics every month, and our monthly pass rates are 20-30% higher than the Massachusetts average.
+(Shameless plug: we might be a little biased, but we think that we have the best Massachusetts real estate test prep in the industry.
+We get our students' statistics every month, and our monthly pass rates are higher than the Massachusetts average.
 And for those students that take their time and study our materials, we see pass rates over 90%.
-We attribute a lot of that to the test preperation we do in class, so be sure you focus on test prep when picking a school!)
+We attribute a lot of that success to the test preperation classes and study materials that we offer, so be sure you focus on test prep when picking a school!)

 The last thing to touch on, which I mentioned briefly above, is that you can take your real estate license classes online or in person.
-The State of Massachusetts approved online real estate license classes starting in October 2016.
+The State of Massachusetts approved online real estate license classes starting in October of 2016.

-(Another shameless plug: our school is located right in downtown Boston by every major T and Commuter Rail line, and we were the very first school in Massachusetts to offer the 40 hour licensing course online!)
+(Another shameless plug: We were the very first school in Massachusetts to offer the 40 hour licensing course online!)

-After the class you'll apply to take the exam with PSI, study your notes from class, pass the real estate test, and go sell some real estate!
+After the class you'll apply to take the exam with PSI Exams, study your notes from class, pass the real estate test, and go sell some real estate!
 Don't fret too much about passing the test, but do be sure to study before taking it.
 There's a lot of material covered in the 40 hour class, and the State exam likes to ask sneaky questions that are designed to trip up students that haven't studied the material.
 But don't stress out too much: if you study you'll be fine.